1. There Are Nine Islands

-If you haven’t gathered by now, the Azores are islands in the middle of the Atlantic Ocean.
-And, as with all islands, the weather can change in an instant.
+As with all islands, the weather on the Azores can change in an instant.
 Generally, it keeps pretty moderate all year, but day to day it will definitely vary.
 Even in summer, the weather can change widely, so don’t bother trying to plan a tight itinerary.
 On top of that, the weather can be vastly different on each part of the island.
-The best advice is to just be flexible with your plans.
+The best advice is to just be flexible with your plans and realize that you might miss some good views.
 There are some great tools out there that can help you, though, like Spot Azores.
 Basically, every day you should wake up, check the website, and see where to start the day.
 Most viewpoints and popular spots are on the website.

 4. Pack Well